6 nuggets from 'Lucy in the Sky,' the new Natalie Portman movie trailer

 The movie wasn't originally titled 'Lucy in the Sky.'

 Noah Hawley's PALE BLUE DOT is now titled LUCY IN THE SKY.
 Release date is still TBA.
-Pic stars Natalie Portman, Jon Hamm, Zazie Beetz.— Exorcist Relations Co. (@ERCboxoffice) December 21, 2018
+Pic stars Natalie Portman, Jon Hamm, Zazie Beetz.— Exhibitor Relations Co.
+2: Box Office Boogaloo (@ERCboxoffice) December 21, 2018

 Indeed, "Lucy in the Sky" began filming under the title "Pale Blue Dot."
 It was changed around December 2018 for unspecified reasons.